-Distribution of Common Stock of Constellation Newholdco, Inc. by EXELON CORPORATION to EXELON CORPORATION SHAREHOLDERS
+Distribution of Common Stock of Constellation Energy Corporation by to

+EXELON CORPORATION

+EXELON CORPORATION SHAREHOLDERS

-This information statement is being sent to you in connection with the separation of Constellation Newholdco, Inc. (collectively with its consolidated subsidiaries, the "Company") from Exelon Corporation ("Exelon").
+This information statement is being sent to you in connection with the separation of Constellation Energy Corporation (collectively with its consolidated subsidiaries, the "Company") from Exelon Corporation ("Exelon").
 As a result of the separation, Exelon's competitive power generation and customer-facing energy businesses conducted through Exelon Generation Company, LLC ("Generation") and its subsidiaries will be owned by the Company, which will be an independent, publicly-traded company.
 Exelon will complete the separation by distributing all of the outstanding shares of the Company's common stock ("Company common stock" or "our common stock"), on a pro rata basis to the holders ("Exelon shareholders") of Exelon's common stock.
 We refer to this pro rata distribution as the "distribution," and we refer to the separation as the "separation".

-Each Exelon shareholder will receive share(s) of our common stock for every share of Exelon common stock held by such shareholder on , 2022, the record date.
+Each Exelon shareholder will receive one share of our common stock for every three shares of Exelon common stock held by such shareholder on January 20, 2022, the record date.
 Exelon will not distribute any fractional shares of Company common stock.
 Instead, the distribution agent will aggregate fractional shares into whole shares, sell the whole shares in the open market at prevailing market prices and distribute the aggregate net cash proceeds from the sales pro rata to each holder who would otherwise have been entitled to receive a fractional share in the separation.
 The distribution of shares will be made in book-entry form only.
-The distribution will be effective as of 12:01 a.m., Eastern time, on , 2022.
+The distribution will be effective as of 12:01 a.m., Eastern time, on February 1, 2022.
 Immediately after the distribution becomes effective, the Company will be an independent, publicly-traded company.